inko-lang/inko/docs/source/getting-started/memory-management.md

 produced and the program is aborted; protecting you against use-after-free errors.

-The reference count is a regular integer (i.e. we don't use atomic reference counting), and the compiler tries to optimise code such that the amount of reference count changes is kept as low as possible.
-While there is a runtime cost associated with maintaining these reference counts, the cost is minimal, and far less than the cost of running a tracing garbage collector or using regular (atomic) reference counting.
+The compiler tries to optimise code such that the amount of reference count changes is kept as low as possible.
+While there is a runtime cost associated with maintaining these reference counts, the cost is minimal, and far less than the cost of running a tracing garbage collector or using regular (atomic) reference counting everywhere.

 Inko's implementation is inspired by the paper ["Ownership You Can Count On"](https://www.semanticscholar.org/paper/Ownership-You-Can-Count-On/d0f2d28962d2a50d1914f0af8243d3f382fe077c)